Khoirentak tiger

 The Khoirentak tiger (ꯈꯣꯢꯔꯦꯟꯇꯥꯛ ꯀꯤ ꯀꯩꯔꯦꯜ) was a vicious monster in Meitei mythology that lived in Khoirentak.
 It was eventually killed by Khuman Khamba.

 The tiger caused havoc to the people of the Khoirentak in Ancient Moirang, thereby becoming the "man eater" of the region.
 Finally, Khuman Khamba and Nongban were ordered by the king, to catch the beast.
 In the first encounter, Nongban was killed by the tiger and at the final meet, Khuman Khamba successfully captured and killed it.
 Finally, when he brought it to the capital city of Ancient Moirang, Thoibi was given to him, hand in marriage.

+Background

+The tiger lived in the forests of the Khoirentak region and attacked villagers.
+It became a serious threat to the people and was responsible for several deaths.
+The events related to the tiger later became part of a major conflict involving royal figures of Moirang.

+Victims of the tiger

+One notable victim was Kumja Lembi, also known as Kumcha Lempi.
+She was a poor girl who lived with her stepmother and father.
+Her father was often away from home because of work.
+Her stepmother sent her to the forest to collect herbs.
+During this task, she was killed by the tiger.

+Another victim was Angom Nongban Kongyamba, who was seriously injured by the tiger during the later events.
+He later died from these injuries.